Ling-Lang/42_dev_env_scripts/README.md

-if any problems occure you can write me on Discord `dylanderechte`
+if any problems occure you can write me on Discord `dylanderechte` or for people from 42 you can reach me on slack under `jkulka`